OlegPelkov/HttpUploadService/README.md

 # HttpUploadService
 HttpUploadService

-Implement HTTP service for file upload.
+HTTP service for file upload.
 Service supports parallel upload of multiple files.
 File name is defined with custom HTTP header X-Upload-File:
 Server supports parallel upload up to 50 files each of size 50 MB